flagpolejs/flagpole/docs/scenario.md

 The total time between when the Scenario's request went out and when the response back back.
 Null if it the request has not yet returned a response.

-### responseType: ScenarioType

-The type of Scenario this is, the type of request we'll make and the response we'll expect back.

-_Possible Values: html, json, image, script, video, audio, resource, browser, extjs_

 ### title: string

 Title of the Scenario as it will be printed on reports.
 This is both a getter and a setter.